 - Job Ring interrupt coalescing count threshold (CRYPTO_DEV_FSL_CAAM_INTC_THLD) Device Drivers.
 Selects the value of the descriptor completion threshold, in the range 1-256.
-A selection of 1 effectively defeats the coalescing feature, and any selection equal or greater than the selected ring size will force timeouts for each interrupt. - Job Ring interrupt coalescing timer threshold (CRYPTO_DEV_FSL_CAAM_INTC_TIME_THLD) Selects the value of the completion timeout threshold in multiples of 64 CAAM interface clocks, to which, if no new descriptor completions occur within this window (and at least one completed job is pending), then an interrupt will occur.
+A selection of 1 effectively defeats the coalescing feature, and any selection equal or greater than the selected ring size will force timeouts for each interrupt. - Job Ring interrupt coalescing timer threshold caamhash frontend (hash algorithms) may be individually turned off, since the nature of the application may be such that it prefers software (core) crypto latency due to many small-sized requests.

+(CRYPTO_DEV_FSL_CAAM_INTC_TIME_THLD) Selects the value of the completion timeout threshold in multiples of 64 CAAM interface clocks, to which, if no new descriptor completions occur within this window (and at least one completed job is pending), then an interrupt will occur.
 This is selectable in the range 1-65535.